Three Tips for Improving Your Virtual Hiring Process

 At Smart Savvy, our approach includes an intriguing icebreaker question: “So you were born, then what?”
 This thought-provoking opener encourages candidates to share their life stories, which can lead to fascinating and meaningful conversations.
 Such techniques help recreate the rapport-building aspects of in-person interviews in the online space, ensuring that you can still get to know candidates on a personal level, even from a distance.

 Don’t expect video calls to go smoothly every time.
 When dogs bark in the background or Wi-Fi decides it’s done for the day, avoid letting these disruptions affect your perception of the candidate and their ability to perform the job well.
 And no matter how the online interview goes, please don’t evaluate the candidate based on your first impression – it’s one of the biggest mistakes hiring managers can make.

-Before beginning a virtual interview, gain a deep understanding of the soft skills required of the role and consider how much weight should be given to how candidates carry themselves.
+Before beginning a virtual interview, gain a deep understanding of the soft skills required for the role and consider how much weight should be given to how candidates carry themselves.
 Does on-screen uneasiness or quietness disqualify them from consideration?
-It may be a fair assumption for a customer-facing role, but may not be strong indicator of success for other internally focused positions.
+It may be a fair assumption for a customer-facing role, but may not be a strong indicator of success for other internally focused positions.
 How comfortable they are (or aren’t) on a video call doesn’t always translate to how well they’ll do their job.

 Adapt your process

 Simply shifting the same-old interviews online may not be the most efficient, effective way to find new talent.
 Evaluating hiring processes and employing new techniques for making objective, balanced judgments are worthwhile.